group-butler/GroupButler/README.md

 $ cd ..

 # Clone the repository and give the launch script permissions to be executed
+# If you want to clone the beta branch, use git clone with the [-b beta] option

 $ git clone https://github.com/RememberTheAir/GroupButler.git
 $ cd GroupButler